-In his recent weekly memo Bellaire City Manager Paul Hofmann explained that last Fall it was discovered that the surety bonds provided by A Status Construction, LLC for three (3) City bond projects, totaling over $6.5 million dollars, were fraudulent.
+In a recent weekly memo on 1/10/2020 Bellaire City Manager Paul Hofmann explained that last Fall it was discovered that the surety bonds provided by A Status Construction, LLC for three (3) City bond projects, totaling over $6.5 million dollars, were fraudulent.

 Mr. Hofmann emphasized that this revelation was the result of a breach of the attorney-client privilege through an update from the City Attorney to the City Council on December 27, 2019.
 Which begs the question, would Bellaire residents have been apprised of this occurrence otherwise?

 Basically, a surety bond requires the surety company to pay a set amount of money to the obligee, in this case the City of Bellaire, if the principal (A Status Construction) fails to perform a contractual obligation.
 It also helps principals, typically small contractors, compete for contracts by reassuring customers that they will receive the product or service promised.

 Without those bonds, Bellaire would be liable for payment to any unpaid subcontractors, vendors, or any other costs resulting from from A Status Construction’s failure to meet their obligation to any of the City contracts.
 The bonds are required by law under Texas Government Code 2253, Subchapter B.